joybio/multiPrime/README.md

                         (Default).
 If you dont want adaptor,
                         use [","]
   -m MAXSEQ, --maxseq=MAXSEQ
+			The default value for the limit of sequence number is set at 500.
-                        Limit of sequence number.
-Default: 500.
-If 0, then all sequence will take into account.
-This param should consistent with [max_seq] in multi-alignment [muscle].
+			However, if the value is set to 0, then all sequences will be taken into consideration.
+			It is important that this parameter remains consistent with the [max_seq] parameter used in multi-alignment [muscle].
   -o OUT, --out=OUT     Output file: candidate primers. e.g.
                         [*].candidate.primers.txt.
   ```